rataflo/flashTester/README.md

 Fire flash every xx seconds and record if the flash actually flash or not.

+Possible evolution: Calculate the time between sending the order to the flash and when the flash is performed.

 ## Usage

 - Thresold: Choose the min photo resitor value to catch a flash.
 Max 1024.
 Default 900.
 You also can adjust sensitivity directly on the photo resistor with a small potentiometer.
 - Cycles: Number of cycles to test flash.
 - Recycling : time between flashing to let the flash recycle.
 - Good: value of previous test.
-- Band: value of previous test.
+- Bad: value of previous test.
 - Launch test : start the test.
 When finished the screen go to the main menu.

 Every parameters and test values are kept in the arduino memory.